 10.2.
-The Chair-Elect shall: perform the duties of the Chair in his or her absence; fill the role of Section Campus Representative and coordinate the activities of ASEE Campus Representatives within the Section; with the help of the treasurer, prepare an annual operating budget for approval by the Executive Board, perform such duties as delegated by the Chair; submit a report at the meetings of the Executive Board describing the previous year’s accomplishments; and be a member of the Executive Board of the Council of Sections, Zone IV.
+The Chair-Elect shall: perform the duties of the Chair in his or her absence; perform such duties as delegated by the Chair; submit a report at the meetings of the Executive Board describing the previous year’s accomplishments; and be a member of the Executive Board of the Council of Sections, Zone IV.

 10.3.
 The Vice-Chair for Meetings shall be responsible for all meetings of the membership of the section with the approval of the Executive Board.
 The Vice-Chair for Meetings shall provide assistance and guidance throughout the year to the Annual Program Chair, who hosts the Annual Meeting during that year.
 With the approval of the Executive Board, the Vice- Chair for Meetings will arrange the next Annual Meeting (defined as the meeting following the individual’s term of office).
 These arrangements include determination of location, help in solicitation of sponsorship, and the recruitment of an Annual Program Chair.
 The Vice-Chair for Meetings shall also, as part of his/her responsibilities, submit a report to the Section Chair at the meetings of the Executive Board describing the previous year’s accomplishments and perform such duties as delegated by the Section Chair.

 10.4.
-The Vice-Chair for Faculty Award shall: direct the faculty award and recognition activities of the Section; appoint an Awards committees to assist in the selection of the recipients of awards and recognition’s; perform such duties a delegated by the chair; submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.
+The Vice-Chair for Faculty Awards shall: direct the faculty award(s) and recognition activities of the Section; appoint a Faculty Awards committee to assist in the selection of the recipients of awards and recognitions; perform such duties as delegated by the Chair; submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.

 10.5.
-The Vice Chair for Student Awards shall: administer the Student Engineering Design Award Competition; be responsible for raising the funds to underwrite the student awards; perform such duties as delegated by the Chair; and submit a report at the meetings of the Executive Board describing the previous year’s accomplishments.
+The Vice-Chair for Student Awards shall: direct the student award(s) of the Section; appoint a Student Awards committee to assist in the selection of the recipients of awards; perform such duties as delegated by the Chair; and submit a report at the meetings of the Executive Board describing the previous year’s accomplishments.

 10.6.
-The Vice-Chair for Community Colleges shall: be in general charge of all liaison and promotion of ASEE activities between the Section and the Community Colleges; assist the Vice-Chair for Faculty Awards in Selection of the outstanding Community College Faculty Award; perform such other duties as may be assigned by the Chair; submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.
+The Vice-Chair for Community Colleges shall: be in general charge of all liaison and promotion of ASEE activities between the Section and community colleges; assist the Vice-Chair for Faculty Awards in selection of the outstanding Community College Faculty Award; perform such other duties as may be assigned by the Chair; submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.

 10.7.
-The Vice-Chair for Membership shall: plan and direct the recruitment of members for the Section; in cooperation with the Executive Secretary maintain the Section Membership files, mailing addresses, record of Section Fees paid, and such other information that will aid in achieving membership objectives; submit a report to the chair at the meetings of the Executive Board describing the previous year’s accomplishments.
+The Vice-Chair for Membership shall: plan and direct the recruitment of members for the Section; coordinate the activities of ASEE Campus Representatives within the Section; submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.

 10.8.
-The Vice-Chair for New Faculty shall: contact individuals recently appointed to faculty positions with the objective of informing them of opportunities in ASEE membership; promote membership in ASEE through the Dean’s sponsorship program; perform such duties as delegated by the chair; and submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.
+The Vice-Chair for New Faculty shall: contact individuals recently appointed to faculty positions with the objective of informing them of opportunities in ASEE membership; promote membership in ASEE through the Dean’s sponsorship program; perform such duties as delegated by the Chair; and submit a report to the Chair at the meetings of the Executive Board describing the previous year’s accomplishments.